Inception-framework/debugger/README.md

     Host> cd $SAB4Z
     Host> dtc -I dts -O dtb -o build/devicetree.dtb build/dts/system.dts

-Next, recreate the U-Boot image of the Linux kernel with a different load address and entry point:
+Next, recreate the U-Boot image of the Linux kernel with a different load address:

     Host> cd $XLINUX
     Host> make -j8 O=build ARCH=arm LOADADDR=0x88008000 uImage
     Host> cp $XLINUX/build/arch/arm/boot/uImage $SAB4Z/build

 Last, we must instruct U-Boot to load the device tree blob, Linux kernel and root file system images at different addresses.
 And, very important, we must force it not to displace the device tree blob and the root file system image as it does by default.
+This can be done by changing the default values of several U-Boot environment variables, as specified in the provided file:

+    Host> cat $SAB4Z/scripts/uEnv.txt
+    devicetree_load_address=0x8a000000
+    kernel_load_address=0x8a080000
+    ramdisk_load_address=0x8c000000
+    fdt_high=0xffffffff
+    initrd_high=0xffffffff

-This can be done by changing the default values of several U-Boot environment variables; if U-Boot finds a file named `uEnv.txt` on the MicroSD card, it uses its content to define its environment variables.
-Mount the MicroSD card on your host PC, copy the `$SAB4Z/scripts/uEnv.txt` file, the new device tree blob and the new U-Boot image of the Linux kernel on the MicroSD card:
+If U-Boot finds a file named `uEnv.txt` on the MicroSD card, it uses its content to define its environment variables.
+Mount the MicroSD card on your host PC, copy the `uEnv.txt` file, the new device tree blob and the new U-Boot image of the Linux kernel on the MicroSD card:

     Host> cd $SAB4Z
     Host> cp scripts/uEnv.txt build/devicetree.dtb build/uImage <path-to-mounted-sd-card>